Students for Fair Admissions v. Harvard

 Students for Fair Admissions v.
 Harvard, 600 U.S. 181 (2023), is a landmark decision of the United States Supreme Court ruling that race-based affirmative action programs in most (Note: The court did not directly apply its ruling to military academies or to universities not accepting federal funds (use of federal funds would place them under the jurisdiction of the 14th amendment).) college admissions violate the Equal Protection Clause of the Fourteenth Amendment.
 With its companion case, Students for Fair Admissions v.
 University of North Carolina, the Supreme Court effectively overruled Grutter v.
 Bollinger (2003) and Regents of the University of California v.
-Bakke (1978), which validated some affirmative action in college admissions provided that race had a limited role in decisions.
+Bakke (1978), both of which validated some affirmative action in college admissions provided that race had a limited role in decisions.
 (Note: Chief Justice John Roberts's majority opinion does not state whether or not Grutter v.
 Bollinger was overturned.
 In his concurrence, Justice Clarence Thomas wrote that Grutter is, "for all intents and purposes, overruled.")

 In 2014, Students for Fair Admissions (SFFA) sued Harvard University in U.S. District Court in Boston, alleging that the university's undergraduate admission practices violated Title VI of the Civil Rights Act of 1964 by discriminating against Asian Americans.
 In 2019, a district court judge upheld Harvard's limited use of race as a factor in admissions, citing lack of evidence of "discriminatory animus" or "conscious prejudice".

 In 2020, the U.S. Court of Appeals for the First Circuit affirmed the district court's ruling.
 In 2021, SFFA petitioned the Supreme Court, which agreed to hear the case.
 After the appointment of Justice Ketanji Brown Jackson, a member of the Harvard Board of Overseers at the time, the cases were split, with Jackson recusing from the Harvard case while participating in the North Carolina one.

-On June 29, 2023, the Supreme Court issued a decision in Harvard that, by a vote of 6–2, reversed the lower court ruling.
+On June 29, 2023, the Supreme Court issued a decision in Harvard that, by a vote of 6–2, (Note: Justice Jackson recused from the Harvard case, but joined the dissent in the North Carolina case, making the latter 6–3 instead of 6–2.) reversed the lower court ruling.
 In the majority opinion, Chief Justice John Roberts held that affirmative action in college admissions is unconstitutional.
 Because of the absence of U.S. military academies in the cases, the lack of relevant lower court rulings, and the potentially distinct interests that the military academies may present, the Court, limited by Article III, did not decide the fate of race-based affirmative action in military academies.